 Most community members begin their day between 3:00 and 4:00 am, awakening from sleep in their individual dwelling places, which are dispersed throughout the forest.
 This early morning time is usually used for a general clean-up inside and outside of our dwellings as well as for sitting or walking meditation, chanting, study, yoga, qi gong or other activities that members of the community do by themselves.
 As 5:00 am approaches, the monastics and guests hike down from their various dwelling places and converge at the Dhamma hall near the bottom of the mountain in the monastery cloister.
 In the summertime, the morning and evening gatherings occur on a large outdoor meditation platform at the top of the mountain (where most of the monastic dwellings are located).

-Morning pūjā begins in the Dhamma hall or on the mediation platform at 5:00 am.
+Morning pūjā begins in the Dhamma hall or on the meditation platform at 5:00 am.
 Offerings of candles and incense are made and traditional bowing to the Buddha, Dhamma and Sangha is performed, followed by 15 to 20 minutes of chanting in English and Pali (the language of the Theravada Buddhist suttas).
 After the chanting is completed, the community meditates together for one hour.
-Once the mediation is over, a short reflection is chanted, and the community bows again to the Buddha, Dhamma, and Sangha as well as to the most senior monk present.
+Once the meditation is over, a short reflection is chanted, and the community bows again to the Buddha, Dhamma, and Sangha as well as to the most senior monk present.

 Around 6:30 am, we step out of the meditation hall or walk down the mountain from the meditation platform and begin a morning chore period, focusing on cleaning and maintaining the main monastery buildings in the cloister and their immediate surroundings.